yash-sharma1/docs-site/docs/faq.md

 ## How is a trading pair created on Binance DEX?

-So far Binance DEX still adheres to the idea that the most efficient and low cost way to perform trading and price-discovery is still to use single order book.
+The design philosophy of Binance DEX adheres to the idea that the most efficient and low cost way to perform trading and price-discovery is still to use single order book.
 This single order book is managed and replicated across all full nodes with the same, deterministic matching logic.

-Simply allowing trading between two assets seems easy enough, however it is expensive for not only the network runners but also the users in long term (liquidity cost can be much larger).
+Simply allowing trading between two assets seems easy enough, however it is expensive for not only the network but also its users in long term (and liquidity costs can be much larger).
 In order to efficiently use the network, Binance Chain only list assets against BNB and other widely accepted market quote assets.

 After an asset is issued, which costs a small fee,